 What our Natural Resources lesson plan includes

-Lesson Objectives and Overview: Natural Resources explores the various resources that the earth provides.
+Lesson Objectives and Overview: Natural Resources explores the various resources that the Earth provides.
 Students will learn the different between renewable and nonrenewable resources.
-They will also be able to provide examples that fall into each category.
+They will also be able to list examples that fall into each category.
 This lesson is for students in 4th grade, 5th grade, and 6th grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 For this lesson, make sure you bring several items for the lesson opening.

 This section of the classroom procedure page provides a number of suggestions for ideas or activities to incorporate into the lesson.
 A few relate specifically to the activity portion.
 For instance, you could have students work in pairs for the activity.
 You could also include additional photos for them to use.
 Students could complete an activity chart using items they find at home.
 Another suggestion is to take students outdoors to identify items that fall into each of the categories.
 Divide students into groups and assign each one a category of resources to research and later present to the class.
 One more idea is to give each students an item and have them figure out which type of resource it is.
 You can then rotate the items around the room.

 The teacher notes page provides an extra paragraph of information or guidance as to what to expect from the lesson plan.
 It suggests incorporating a discussion on protecting Earth’s resources or on environment issues that world leaders face.
 The blank lines provide some space for you to write out any ideas or thoughts you have as you prepare.